OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 - the provisioning profile is embedded into the app bundle during the build (`embedded.mobileprovision`).
 - entitlements from Code Signing Entitlements files (`<appname>.entitlements`) are transferred to the app's signature.

-For example, if a developer wants to set the "Default Data Protection" capability, he would go to the "Capabilities" tab in Xcode and enable "Data Protection", this is directly written by Xcode to the `<appname>.entitlements` as the `com.apple.developer.default-data-protection` entitlement with default value `NSFileProtectionComplete`.
+For example, if a developer wants to set the "Default Data Protection" capability, he would go to the "Capabilities" tab in Xcode and enable "Data Protection".
+This is directly written by Xcode to the `<appname>.entitlements` as the `com.apple.developer.default-data-protection` entitlement with default value `NSFileProtectionComplete`.
 In the IPA we might find this in the `embedded.mobileprovision` as:

 ```xml
 <key>Entitlements</key>